katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 Linguistic guidelines
 =====================

-We want the Ansible documentation to be:
+We want the Assible documentation to be:

 * clear
 * direct